Woodland Trust: History

 The charity was founded in Devon, England in 1972 by retired farmer and agricultural machinery dealer Kenneth Watkins.

 The Trust's first purchase was part of the Avon Valley Woods, near Kingsbridge, Devon.
 By 1977 it had 22 woods in six counties.
 In 1978 it relocated to Grantham in Lincolnshire and announced an expansion of its activities across the UK.
 In 1984, Balmacaan Wood next to Loch Ness became the Trust's first Scottish acquisition.

-From 2005 to 2008 it co-operated with the BBC for their Springwatch programme and the BBC's Breathing Places series of events held at woods.
+From 2005 to 2008, the charity co-operated with the BBC for their Springwatch programme and the BBC's Breathing Places series of events held at woods.
 It continues to work with Springwatch and Autumnwatch, most recently in 2015 as part of the Big Spring Watch, which encouraged viewers to record the signs of nature (phenology) through the Trust's Nature's Calendar project.